josephliao73/strip-packing-visualization/README.md

 Autofill can fail if the requested `N` and `K` constraints are impossible given the current input.

-### 4. Run a custom algorithm from the built-in editor
+#### 1.4.
+Export normalized input JSON

+After entering or importing data, click `Export Algorithm Input`.

+This saves a normalized JSON file that can be used:

+- by external algorithms
+- as a reusable test case
+- as a standard input format for later runs

+### 2. Generate test cases

+The editor bottom panel provides test-case workflows for running algorithms.

+#### 2.1.
+Single test case

+Use `Single Test Case` when you want one input instance.

+Available actions:

+- `Import Test Case`: load one existing JSON test case
+- `Generate Random`: create one random test case

+Controls:

+- `Input size`: approximate total number of rectangles
+- `Unique types`: number of distinct rectangle dimensions

+#### 2.2.
+Multiple test cases

+Use `Multiple Test Cases` when you want to benchmark one algorithm across many random instances.

+Workflow:

+1. Enter the number of cases.
+2. Optionally set `Input size`.
+3. Optionally set `Unique types`.
+4. Click `Generate Test Cases`.
+5. Click `Run`.

+After execution you can:

+- inspect the average output height
+- expand individual cases
+- click `Display` to open a result in a visualization tab

+### 3. Run algorithms

 Open the code/editor panel and load or write your algorithm.

+#### 3.1.
+Language support

 Current practical constraint:

 - the app UI shows `Python`, `C++`, and `Java`
-- execution is currently routed through the Python runner, so Python is the working path to rely on
+- execution is currently routed through the Python runner
+- Python is the reliable path to use

+#### 3.2.
+Root-tab execution

-Before you can run code in the root tab, load a test case:
+Before `Run` is enabled in the root tab, load a test case using one of these:

-- use `Single Test Case` -> `Import Test Case`, or
+- `Single Test Case` -> `Import Test Case`
-- use `Single Test Case` -> `Generate Random`, or
+- `Single Test Case` -> `Generate Random`
-- use `Multiple Test Cases` -> generate a batch
+- `Multiple Test Cases` -> generate a batch

 Then click `Run`.